Actively Recruiting

 • Active autoimmune disease requiring systemic treatment

-• Pregnancy, nursing, or expecting to conceive
+• Pregnancy, nursing, or planning to conceive or father children

-• Allergic to cisplatin, carboplatin, or paclitaxel
+• Allergy to cisplatin, carboplatin, or paclitaxel

 AI-Screening